agmath/BIO4ST1_Group1/Replication_Trevor_Harrington.md

-# Week 1 -- From Statistical Analysis to Bioinformatics
+# Chapter 1 -- From Statistical Analysis to Bioinformatics

-## Sampling, Processing, and Analyzing Genomic data
+## Introduction: Sampling, Processing, and Analyzing Genomic data

 The goal of this notebook is to complete a series of challenges that will lay the foundation for using RStudio to analyze genomic data.
 By learning how to effectively store objects in variables, build functions to analyze genetic data, and implement "for" loops when necessary, we aim to enhance our ability to analyze and interpret genomic data more efficiently.
 Through analyzing genomic data with the tools and concepts covered in the course, we will gain a deeper understanding of genetic information and its crucial role in biological processes.
 Ultimately, our aim is to leave this course with a well-documented online environment that showcases our accomplishments in analyzing genomic data

+## Objectives:

+-   Use the arrow (\<-) operator to store objects in variables.

+-   Build functions to process and analyze genetic data.

+-   Create a list of nucleotides

+-   Use set.seed() to set a seed for a random number generator to make your results reproducible over time and across different machines (and different researchers too).

+-   Use R\'s sample() function to create a random \"genome\" for the purpose of testing functions.

+-   Use paste() with the parameter setting collapse = "" to collapse your random genome into a single long string of nucleotides.

+-   Learn about `for loops` and implement them when necessary.

+-   Read in a real bacterial genome from a text file.

+-   Use programmatic flow control in the form of if/else if/else statements to run code only when a particular condition is satisfied.

+-   Solve a bioinformatics problem on the Rosalind platform.

 ------------------------------------------------------------------------